Bobby McCray

-Bobby L. McCray, Jr. (born August 8, 1981) is an American former college and professional football player who was a defensive end for seven seasons in the National Football League (NFL).
-He played college football for the University of Florida.
-He was drafted by the Jacksonville Jaguars in the seventh round of the 2004 NFL Draft, and also played for the New Orleans Saints and Philadelphia Eagles of the NFL.
+Bobby L. McCray Jr. (born August 8, 1981) is an American former professional football player who was a defensive end for seven seasons in the National Football League (NFL).
+He played college football for the Florida Gators.
+He was selected by the Jacksonville Jaguars in the seventh round of the 2004 NFL draft, and also played for the New Orleans Saints and Philadelphia Eagles of the NFL.

-Early years
+Early life

-McCray was born in Miami, Florida in 1981.
+McCray was born in Miami, Florida, in 1981.
 He attended Homestead High School in Homestead, Florida, and he played for the Homestead Broncos high school football team.
 As a senior, McCray was named to Prep Star's All-America team despite missing half of the season with an injury.
 He had thirty-two tackles with seven quarterback sacks.

 College career

 McCray accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier and coach Ron Zook's Florida Gators football teams from 2000 to 2003.
 As a true freshman in 1999, he was redshirted by the Gators coaching staff.
 During the Gators' 2000, he played in three games.
 As a redshirt sophomore in 2001, he saw action in eight of eleven regular season games with two starts, and registered twelve tackles and seven "big plays" (2.5 sacks, 2.5 tackles-for-loss and two forced fumbles).

 During his 2002 season, McCray played in all thirteen games, starting in five, and was a second-team All-Southeastern Conference (SEC) selection by The Sporting News.
 He recorded forty-five tackles (twenty solo), and 22.3 "big plays" (2.3 sacks, four tackles-for-loss, a forced fumble, a fumble recovery, and a block).
 As a senior in 2003, he earned second-team All-SEC honors.
 He played in twelve games, started in eight and finished with fifty tackles, 11.5 tackles for loss and 9.5 sacks.

 In his four-season college career, McCray appeared in thirty-six games for the Gators, including fifteen starts and thirteen in the final two years.
 He recorded 107 tackles with 14.5 sacks, 20.5 stops for losses, thirty-one quarterback pressures, two pass deflections, a forced fumble and a fumble recovery.